Spikey21/Flat-Rental/README.md

    *  [docker-compose](https://github.com/Yelp/docker-compose/blob/master/docs/install.md)
 3. If you have docker applications installed type this commands to build docker container:

-   `docker-compose build`
+   `docker compose build`

 4. After that populate database with command below:

-   `docker-compose run app sh -c "python manage.py runserver"`
+   `docker compose run app sh -c "python manage.py runserver"`

 5. If you want to create superuser: